 Clean and bleach the wood to an even colour, then oil it until it stops absorbing.
 Wait at least two weeks to let the resins dry before applying the sealer.
 After two weeks, wash the wood and let it dry completely.
 Apply the sealer after removing all surface oil as sealers need an oil free surface to attach to.

-Varnish offers genuine protection for the wood.
-Wood coated with varnish will not dry up and split, neither will it absorb moisture and rot, nor be affected by dirt and pollution, thus unstained, by greasy spills.
+Also used as a substitute to sealing, varnish offers genuine protection for the wood.
+Wood coated with varnish will not dry up and split as easily, neither will it absorb moisture and rot, nor be affected by dirt and pollution, and is unstained by greasy spills.

 Teak used outdoors will gradually weather into a handsome silver grey.
 On the contrary, teak used indoors, away from natural sunlight will gradually become a darker shade of brown over a period of time - perhaps six months to a year.
 These natural colour changes do not affect the quality and durability of the teak furniture.